RNCryptor/JNCryptor/README.md

 Android
 -------
+> **IMPORTANT**: Due to a bug in the Android SecureRandom implementation, JNCryptor is not currently safe to use in Android versions prior to 4.4.
+Please see [an announcement from Google](http://android-developers.blogspot.co.uk/2013/08/some-securerandom-thoughts.html) from back in 2013.
+The issue is tracked here as [Issue #25](https://github.com/RNCryptor/JNCryptor/issues/25).

 JNCryptor can be used in Android applications, v2.3.3 (Android 10) and above.
 Download the latest binary release and place the JAR in the `libs` folder for your project.

 Please note that very little Android testing has been completed and some users report compatibility problems with old versions of Android (see the Issues page).
 If I can find an easy way to do so, I'll start increasing my Android testing and improve the library accordingly.